 If you start your visit in the morning, you can see a ton spending one day in Suzhou.
-The city’s excellent transportation system, including a comprehensive metro, combined with walking makes it easy to scoot between many the major tourist sites even if you’re on a bit of a time-crunch.
+The city’s excellent transportation system, including a comprehensive metro, combined with walking, makes it easy to scoot between many of the major tourist sites even if you’re on a bit of a time crunch.

 (Of course, grabbing a couple extra days in Suzhou, if you’ve got time, wouldn’t be a bad idea either.)

 With beauty seemingly perched around every corner, there are plenty of things to do in Suzhou from the moment you start your day trip.
 While spending two days in Suzhou will give you the freedom to explore at a more leisurely pace, you should have no problem fitting in these top places to visit with limited time.

 Suzhou’s most famous claim to fame is undoubtedly its gardens, and no garden in the city bolsters that reputation better than the Humble Administrator’s Garden.
 Spanning almost 13 acres, this massive garden features exquisite classic Chinese landscape design, unique enough to land the garden a spot as a UNESCO World Heritage Site.
 No easy feat, indeed.